dutu/b-tails/guide/install/electrum.md

     * `"proxy": "socks5:localhost:9050"` -> use Tor network.
 It should not be changed.
     * `"server"` -> default value is a secure Electrum server.
 You can replace it with your own Electrum server address, or you can remove it entirely to connect to a random Electrum server.
 If removed, the parameter `oneserver` should also be removed.
     * `"oneserver": true`  -> connect to one Electrum server only, that is the server specified with parameter `server`.
     * `"auto_connect": false` -> stick with current server even if it is lagging.
-When changed to `true`, every time the client receives a block header from any server, it checks if the current server is lagging, and if so, it switches to one that has the best block. "lagging" is defined to be missing at least two blocks.
+When changed to `true`, every time the Electrum client receives a block header from any server, it checks if the current server is lagging, and if so, it switches to one that has the best block. "lagging" is defined to be missing at least two blocks.

-* Confirm/edit Electrum startup parameters:
+* Confirm/edit Electrum startup options:
   ```shell
   $ nano electrum/start_electrum.sh
   ```